Performance Optimization Scenarios using GPU Roofline

 code-named Tiger Lake that do not allow Intel Advisor to measure

-bandwidth between DRAM and EU, let us analyze the benchmark running on a
+bandwidth between DRAM and VE, let us analyze the benchmark running on a

 discrete Intel® Iris Xe MAX graphics.
 The resulting Roofline chart shows